 Melody Walker (Contributor and Educator) is an Academic Advisor at American Public University and an Adjunct Professor at Northern Virginia Community College, former Adjunct Professor at Champlain College.
 She formerly taught the Abenakis and Their Neighbors and Abenaki Spirituality at Johnson State College.
 She served two terms on the Vermont Commission on Native American Affairs.
 Additionally, she is a traditional beadworker and finger weaver.

-Francine Poitras Jones, Editor and Artist, retired from a thirty-year career in marketing and copy editing to pursue a second career as a substitute elementary school teacher.
-For the past five years, she has been teaching grades K through 5th grade, and she presents educational programs to elementary students, with her focus on Native American culture.
-Additionally, she is a painter that finds inspiration in her culture and everything around her.
+Francine Poitras Jones (Editor, Artist, and Educator) retired from a thirty-year career in marketing and copy editing to pursue a second career as a substitute elementary school teacher, which she did for five years, teaching grades K through 5th grade.
+She continues to present educational programs to elementary students, with her focus on Native American culture.
+Additionally, she is a painter who finds inspiration in her culture and everything around her.
 Francine s a beadworker and a craftsperson.
 She is also an Elder in the Nulhegan Abenaki Tribe.